bitPimps/netflix-categories/README.md

-# netflix-categories
+# Netflix Category Codes
-A list of Netflix category codes
+A list of Netflix category codes dating back to 2016